 If you are the holder of a Massachusetts Driver’s License or you are a Massachusetts resident, the Registry will treat any motor vehicle violations which you commit as if they had occurred in Massachusetts.
 This may cause you to have your license suspended or revoked in Massachusetts for an offense that does not carry any loss of license in the state where the offense occurred.

 For example, in the State of Virginia, if you exceed the speed limit by 20 MPH or you travel at a speed greater than 80 MPH, you can be found to have committed the offense of Reckless Driving.
 There is no automatic license loss associated with this offense in the Commonwealth of Virginia.
-In Massachusetts, however, a reckless driving conviction will trigger an automatic 60 day license suspension for a first offense.
-This violation will appear on your Massachusetts Driving Record as M84 – Reckless Driving.
+In Massachusetts, however, a reckless driving conviction will trigger an automatic 60-day license suspension for a first offense ad the conviction counts as a predicate offense for habitual traffic offender classifications.

 Likewise, the offense of careless driving in the State of Florida will also trigger a reckless driving suspension in the State of Massachusetts and the Registry has consistently upheld these suspensions, forcing the aggrieved appellants to seek relief from the Board of Appeal.